-Revenue for the Intersection segment decreased to \$8.5 million in 2022 compared to 2021.

-Revenue for the Highway segment remained unchanged at \$3.9 million in 2022 compared to 2021.

-Gross margin on product sales decreased to 40.5% in 2022 from 44.6% in 2021.
-Product sales gross profit in 2022 decreased \$395,000 or 18.8% compared to the prior year.
-The decrease in product sales gross profit is primarily the result of COVID-19 related challenges that continued to impact regions throughout the year, as well as labor shortages that caused installation delays and impacted project timing.
+Gross margins from continuing operations increased to 94.4% in 2023 compared to 91.5% in 2022.
+Gross margins on royalty sales increased to 96.7% in 2023 compared to 94.9% in 2022.
+Gross profit for royalties in 2023 increased \$4.8 million or 61.4% compared to the prior year.
+The increase in royalty gross profits and percent is primarily the result of higher sales of video detection products yielding higher royalty revenues.
+Gross margin on product sales decreased to -74.0% in 2023 from 16.1% in 2022.
+Product sales gross profit in 2023 decreased \$187,000 or 316.9% compared to the prior year.
+The decrease in product sales gross profit is due to the decline in product sales.
 Product sales gross profit for the Highway product lines has historically been lower than gross profit for the Intersection product lines and therefore the mix of the product lines sold in any given period can result in varying gross profit.
 Additionally, the geographic sales mix of our product sales can influence margins, as products sold in some jurisdictions have lower margins.